ranveer14/ranveer14.github.io/research.md

 ---
 title: Research
 feature_image: "../st.jpg"
-excerpt: "Hi!
-This is Ranveer's webpage.
-Navigate the website to know more about me."
+excerpt: "Know more about Ranveer's research on this page."
 aside: false
 ---
 #### Number Theory and Automorphic Forms